LwMQ Hashing and Auxiliary API

 );

-Hex String Conversion Functions
+Fast GUID/UUID To String Conversion Functions

-The hexadecimal conversion functions quickly convert a GUID or a byte array into a null-terminated hex string representation, either ASCII or UNICODE.
+The hexadecimal conversion functions quickly convert a GUID into a null-terminated hex string representation, either ASCII or UNICODE, with or without enclosing braces.

 The hexadecimal letters ‘a’ to ‘f’ are always lowercase, and the GUID conversion functions handle the peculiar ordering and dash separators used in text-form GUIDs.